lhuang-pvamu/softbody/README.md

 # Softbody Simulation

-The code is to simulate a softbody robots using Taichi
+The code is to simulate softbody robots using Taichi